Charlotte-91/by-bits-tech-challenge/README.md

 ## Task

-Using the Policy API endpoints described below, your task is create a simple web application with a login screen which takes a username and password.
+ Create a simple web application with a login screen which takes a username and password.
  Once authorised, it will navigate the user to another page which will display policy details.

 ## Wireframe